the-useless-one/allyourbase/content/posts/sans-christmas-challenge-2022.rst

     Is the host infected (Yes/No)?

-Well if some weird behavior has been observed, it's mots likely that the host has been infected: :code:`Yes`.
+Well if some weird behavior has been observed, it's most likely that the host has been infected: :code:`Yes`.

 After answering all questions properly, we talk to Sparkle Redberry again: